-Meeting GSU's General Education requirements will suffice for the Professional Educator License.
-If you have an Associate of Arts or Associate of Science from an Illinois community college, you are considered to have met the university's General Education Requirements, and, thus, the educator license requirements.
+For the Professional Educator License you must meet both the Professional and General Education requirements.
+If you have an Associate of Arts or Associate of Science from an Illinois community college, you are considered to have met the university's General Education Requirements.
 All courses applied toward licensure requirements must be completed with a grade of "C" or above.
 Pass/Fail grades will not be accepted.

-ASHA's requirements for the Certificate of Clinical Competence in Speech-Language Pathology (2014 standards, Standard IV-A) also include general education course work.
-They include transcript credit in (1) biological sciences, (2) physical sciences, (3), statistics, and (4) social/behavioral sciences.
+ASHA's requirements for the Certificate of Clinical Competence in Speech-Language Pathology (2020 standards, Standard IV-A) also include general education course work.
+They include transcript credit in (1) biological sciences,

+(2) physical sciences, (3), statistics, and (4) social/behavioral sciences.
+Students must have a lab in either biological or physical sciences.